Loanword: Dutch words in Indonesian

 Almost 350 years of Dutch presence in what is now Indonesia have left significant linguistic traces.
 Though very few Indonesians have a fluent knowledge of Dutch, the Indonesian language inherited many words from Dutch, both in words for everyday life (e.g., buncis from Dutch boontjes for (green) beans) and as well in administrative, scientific or technological terminology (e.g., kantor from Dutch kantoor for office).
 The Professor of Indonesian Literature at Leiden University, and of Comparative Literature at UCR, argues that roughly 20% of Indonesian words can be traced back to Dutch words.

 Dutch words in Russian

 In the late 17th century, the Dutch Republic had a leading position in shipbuilding.
 Czar Peter the Great, eager to improve his navy, studied shipbuilding in Zaandam and Amsterdam.
-Many Dutch naval terms have been incorporated in the Russian vocabulary, such as бра́мсель (brámselʹ) from Dutch bramzeil for the topgallant sail, домкра́т (domkrát) from Dutch dommekracht for jack, and матро́с (matrós) from Dutch matroos for sailor.
+Many Dutch naval terms have been incorporated in the Russian vocabulary, such as бра́мсель (brámsel) from Dutch bramzeil for the topgallant sail, домкра́т (domkrát) from Dutch dommekracht for jack, and матро́с (matrós) from Dutch matroos for sailor.